 So, if you look for an integration solution on your software’s marketplace and don’t find the connection you’re looking for, then you’d turn to an iPaaS solution to solve your need for that connection.
-There are a few integrations available today (called “connector integrations”, which we’ll cover an example of below) that can help you build custom integrations..
+There are a few integrations available today (called “connector integrations”, which we’ll look at an example of below) that can help you build custom integrations..

 So, which integrations should you actually use?
 Let’s look at a list of some of the most popular integrations available.

 The following integrations are categorized by business need to help you browse through your options.
 (Almost all of these integrations fit into multiple categories, as they have functions that allow them to do multiple things.
 Below, we placed them in the category they’re best suited for.)